OCA/account-invoice-reporting/base_condition_template/README.rst

-Base condition template
+Base Comments Templates
 =======================

-Add a new model to define templates of condition text to print on documents.
+Add a new model to define templates of comments to print on documents.

-Templates are categorized by their position on the document.

-Two positions are available:
+Two positions are available for the comments:

-- before document lines
+- above document lines
-- after document lines
+- below document lines

 This module is the base module for following modules: